 Slave Traders by Invitation

-West Africa in the Era of Trans-Atlantic Slavery
+West Africa’s Slave Coast in the Precolonial Era

 A frank reassessment of agency in the West African slave trade, exposing how local polities, not Europeans, called the shots.